PX4/flight_review/README.md

 - open the `testing_notebook.ipynb` file

 ### TODO list ###
+- plot ground truth if found in log
+- create a public index page: sortable & filterable by SW version, HW, airframe, success/failure, flight duration, ...
+  -> add a checkbox 'public' to upload form
+- Google Maps seems to have some problems (initialization, scaling and zooming issues).
+This is bokeh
 - maximum upload size is currently limited to 100MB.
 This requires a bokeh setting.
 - add SSL